marssoo/SAVs/README.md

 Our method can be applied to any discriminative, discrete-label VL task.
 We provide a variety of examples on how to format datasets (found in the 'data' folder).
 Adding a new dataset is simple:

 1. Format a training and test set as shown in our examples.
 If we already provide the training set (and the number of examples suits your use), format the test set identically.
 2. Add the respective formatting function in `preprocess.py`.
 Use the given examples for reference.
+Note: it may be necessary to change the image file paths.

+You may choose to change the default number of examples and heads used.
+But we find 20 examples and 20 heads is enough to yield state-of-the-art performance on a variety of VL tasks: **outperforming even LoRA at this sample complexity!**

 ### 📝 Citation
 ---